 Although popular culture celebrates the vibrant diversity of modern life, it also shapes our lives from the time we first become aware of the world around us.
 A previous blog commented on the effect of popular culture on girls’ choices of careers.
 (The Science of Women Scientists, plus Big Bang Theory.)
 However, it’s not going too far to say that popular culture reinforces stereotypes of scientists as a class.
 It’s largely responsible for making a career in science seem both uncool and un-sane for both sexes.

 Consider how the mental image of science evolves as a person grows up in the U.S. today.

 An early picture entering a young mind might be Professor Frink of the Simpsons.
 For those who may have not kept up on things, Prof Frink is the mad scientist who, while not busy trying to take over the world, invented hamburger earmuffs.
 Of course, Prof Frink was inspired in turn by a similar character who shaped young minds during the 1960s, Jerry Lewis’ Nutty Professor.
 And should we mention the Twerking Einstein Doll?

-Scientists also succumb to narrowmindedness – once a scientist steps out of his or her specialty, the work of other researchers is all but incomprehensible.
-For that reason, one of the purposes of this blog is to crack open the door of information, not only for nonscientists but also for scientists themselves.
+Scientists also succumb to narrowmindedness.
+Once a scientist steps out of his or her specialty, the work of other researchers is all but incomprehensible.
+That reason is a major motivation for this website.
+I want to crack open the door of new knowledge, not only for nonscientists but also for scientists themselves.

 Nevertheless, a few items about science creep through the barriers we all erect.
 There are the annual oddball summaries such as Yahoo’s Weird!
 Strangest Science Stories of 2013 that treat science as an entertaining curiosity.
-And sometimes there’s an acclaimed and popular film like Gravity in which the science, although “bent” slightly in the service of the story, is both accurate and exciting.
+And sometimes there’s an acclaimed and popular film like Gravity.
+In that production the science, although “bent” slightly in the service of the story, is both accurate and exciting.